Shinypot8o/osml/syntax.md

   }
 }
 ```
-this does not make `subScn` a scene usable anywhere,
+this does not make `subScn` a scene usable anywhere else,
 but rather just makes a scene inside scn5 addressible
-as scn5.subScn
+as `scn5.subScn`

 this is bad syntax:
 ```osml